BadgerOnABike/psaas_demo/README.md

 * do npm i
 * edit config.json
 * run: node PSaaS_Demo.js _Note this is a work in progress_
 * Something failed?
-Come over to our Discord to ask any questions! www.discord.gg/G2TYZZt
+[Come over to our Discord](https://www.discord.gg/G2TYZZt) to ask any questions!

 ### Ran into a show stopping bug?